pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 ## <a id="env-plan"></a>Environment planning

-If you run Tanzu Application Platform on a single cluster, both components `Pinniped Supervisor` and `Pinniped Concierge` are installed to this cluster.
+If you run Tanzu Application Platform on a single cluster, both Pinniped Supervisor and Pinniped Concierge are installed to this cluster.

 When running a multicluster setup, you must decide which cluster to deploy the Supervisor onto.
 Furthermore, every cluster must have the Concierge deployed.
-`Pinniped Supervisor` runs as a central component that is consumed by multiple `Pinniped Concierge` instances.
+Pinniped Supervisor runs as a central component that is consumed by multiple Pinniped Concierge instances.
-As a result, `Pinniped Supervisor` must be deployed to a single cluster that meets the [prerequisites](#prereqs).
+As a result, Pinniped Supervisor must be deployed to a single cluster that meets the [prerequisites](#prereqs).
-You can deploy `Pinniped Supervisor` to the View Cluster of your Tanzu Application Platform, because it is a central single instance cluster.
+You can deploy Pinniped Supervisor to the View Cluster of your Tanzu Application Platform, because it is a central single instance cluster.
 For more information, see [Overview of multicluster Tanzu Application Platform](../multicluster/about.md).

-You must deploy the `Pinniped Concierge` to every cluster that you want to enable authentication for, including the View Cluster itself.
+You must deploy the Pinniped Concierge to every cluster that you want to enable authentication for, including the View Cluster itself.

 See the following diagram for a possible deployment model:
 ![Diagram showing the multicluster topology, where Pinniped Supervisor is deployed to View Cluster, and Pinniped Concierge instances are deployed across View, Build, and Run cluster.](../images/auth-pinniped-multi-cluster.jpg)